ovh/docs/pages/platform/ai/cli_18_howto_manage_registry/guide.en-gb.md

 ## Create, configure and use new registries

-Using your own and private registries are the best way to use your images without exposing them to everyone.
+Using your own and private registries is the best way to use your images without exposing them to everyone.
 We distinguish 3 main possibilities:

 - Private Harbor registry
 - Private Docker registry